lukeFalsina/Grab-n-Run/docs/complementary.rst

 1. Export the project "MyLibrary" into a jar archive.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the ADT (Android Development Tool) right-click on the project *"MyLibrary"* and select *"Export..."*.
+In the ADT (Android Development Tool) right-click on the project *"MyLibrary"* and select "Export...".

 .. image:: ExportJarOption.png